Skip to main content

 Step 3: Upload recordings

-Navigate to your agent in the workflow builder and open the Recordings panel.
+Navigate to the Recordings page in the Dograh dashboard.
+Recordings are shared across all agents in your organization.
 You can either upload pre-recorded audio files or record directly in the browser.
 For each recording:

 Step 4: Build the workflow

 Open your agent’s workflow and write the conversation flow in natural language.
-To insert a recording, type @ in the prompt editor — this will show a list of all available recordings scoped to your current Voice ID.
+To insert a recording, type @ in the prompt editor — this will show a list of all available recordings in your organization.
 For any user question that falls outside your recordings, the agent automatically generates a dynamic response using the LLM, which is then synthesized using your cloned voice via TTS.

 Tips for best results